-This post will be updated in italics as we progress through 2019!
+This post will be updated in italics as we progress through 2019 and tick things off our bucket list!

 I think 2019 is going to be a somewhat limited family travelling year for us.
 I am in the middle of saving an emergency fund and I have decided to give it a big push in 2019 and hopefully reach my target of £10,000 by the end of the year.
 This means we probably won’t be going on any big holidays in 2019, unless I suddenly discover a lot of extra cash or my workload goes through the roof!